massoncheg/forgejo-docs/docs/admin/recommendations.md

 If you have an instance with a lot of activity, it is recommended to change this value to **true**.
 In that situation, the explore page will filter out repositories that are likely to be less relevant in order to see what interesting projects are available on that instance.

+### `[service].USERNAME_COOLDOWN_PERIOD`

+If a user or an organization is renamed, each old username, until it is claimed, will redirect to the latest username.
+In the context of public forges, to prevent namesquatting and allow users to reverse their username change within a certain period of time, a cooldown period can be configured to ensure that no user can claim the username within the cooldown period (with the exception of the original user and administrators).

+If your instance has an open registration, it is recommended to change this value to **7**.
+This means that there is a seven-day cooldown period for old usernames before they can be claimed by anyone, and that users can revert to their old username within seven days.

+There is a closely related configuration option `[service].MAX_USER_REDIRECTS` for which the default value is **5** when a cooldown period is specified.
+This controls the number of user redirects a user can have (and therefore how many usernames are subject to a cooldown period).
+The intention of this option is to prevent abuse of the cooldown feature by limiting the amount of usernames that one user can keep on cooldown.

 ## Tips

 ### Git over SSH